Less supply from Haryana behind water crisis in Delhi: Raghav Chadha | Law-Order

 He said the Chandrawal treatment plant's production capacity has reduced to 55 mgd from its earlier 90 mgd, Wazirabad is producing 80 mgd compared to 135 mgd before and the Okhla water treatment plant is supplying 15mgd instead of its earlier 20 mgd.

-He claimed to have sent 12 formal letters to the Haryana government and related officials, and said ''there has been no response'' to them.
+He claimed to have sent 12 formal letters to the Haryana government and related officials, and said ''there has been no response''.

+The AAP MLA said that in summers, Delhi's water production used to be between 900 and 920 mgd.
+This year, the DJB did ''a record production and took this to 945 mgd'', he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)